Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^7]: HPACK and QPACK header compression includes dictionaries containing common header names, and some common header values; HPACK lists them in "Appendix A" of {{<mention-work itemprop="citation" itemtype="TechArticle">}}{{<cited-work name="RFC 7541" extraName="headline" url="https://datatracker.ietf.org/doc/html/rfc7541#appendix-A">}}{{</mention-work>}}.
 If a header name or name-value pair one of these predefined table entries, its effective size can be reduced to a single byte.
 If a header has a value that isn't covered by the table, consider minifying it by removing unnecessary whitespace.

-    Remember that if your golden first kilobyte already lists all essential resources, these could be considered premature optimi&shy;zations.
+    Remember that if your golden first kilobyte already lists all essential resources, these could be considered premature optimizations.
 Real bottlenecks lie elsewhere.

 [^8]: Ironically, that page doesn't load the main text without JavaScript despite citing a JavaScript requirement as a downside.
 If you can't load the page, the same issues with infinte scroll are outlined in the "Accessibility concerns for infinite scroll" section of {{<mention-work itemprop="citation" itemtype="BlogPosting">}}{{<cited-work url="https://addyosmani.com/blog/infinite-scroll-without-layout-shifts/" name="Infinite Scroll without Layout Shifts" extraName="headline">}} by {{<indieweb-person itemprop="author" first-name="Addy" last-name="Osmani" url="https://addyosmani.com/">}}{{</mention-work>}}.